kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

 ### Steps

 The following example shows how to use Github as authentication provider for Kiali and Grafana.
-You create a `oauth2_proxy` `Deployment` to achieve this, and expose it as a `VirtualService` via Kyma's Istio Gateway.
+You create an `oauth2_proxy` `Deployment` to achieve this, and expose it as a `VirtualService` via Kyma's Istio Gateway.

 >**NOTE:** The `oauth2_proxy` supports a wide range of other well-known authentication services or OpenID Connect for custom solutions.
 See the [list of supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) to find instructions for other authentication services.